-The ninth step of how to get a divorce in California involves exchanging final disclosures.
+The ninth step of how to get a divorce involves exchanging final disclosures

 The final declaration of disclosure is a more comprehensive version of the preliminary declaration of disclosure.
 It has many similarities but it is not identical.
 The Family Code requires the exchange to take place no later than 45 days prior to the first assigned trial date.
 There are exceptions to this.
 You need an attorney's advice on these issues.
 A final declaration of disclosure is sometimes waived if the matter settles.
 This is not a good idea on some (and some lawyers believe, many) cases and you should speak with your divorce lawyer regarding whether you and your spouse should waive the final disclosure.

-The final step of how to get a divorce in California when settlement is not possible is going to trial.
+When necessary, the final step of how to get a divorce in California is going to trial

 It is beyond the scope of this article to do an in-depth presentation of what it means to go to trial.
 Fortunately, we have written an article on California divorce trials.

 While every spouse hopes to avoid trial and hopes to resolve the issues, trial may be unavoidable in certain divorce cases.
 The goal of the trial should always be to have the court make rulings consistent with the facts and the law.
 The law instructs family law judges to make decisions on the case's merits.
 Procedural issues can sometimes get in the way of the merits.
 For the most part, our experience has been that family law judges want to do the right thing.
 That means family law judges want to make rulings consistent with what they believe the law mandates.